 - Look at other areas of your system through which air flows to make sure air is not restricted.
 Make sure your air filters are clean and all the registers and vents are open.

-- Hillsborough has most experienced HVAC technicians at Fras-Air/General Service Experts Heating & Air Conditioning, call now and arrange your air conditioner service.
+- Hillsborough has most experienced HVAC technicians at Fras-Air/General Service Experts, call now and arrange your air conditioner service.
 Whether your air conditioner is low on refrigerant or the evaporator coil is restricted, this is a situation that should be dealt with by AC professionals.